sethclim/sethclim/README.md

 ## Hi there 👋 my name is Seth Climenhaga!

 🔭 I’m currently working on
-- a AI game texture generation platform
+- Texura -> an AI game texture generation platform
-- A raytracer in Vulkan & C++
+- Quanta Raytracing Engine -> a raytracer in Vulkan & C++
-- A app for musicians in React Native and Skia
+- Scales App -> a app for musicians in React Native and Skia
-- A SideChain VST in JUCE and C++
+- SideChain -> a VST sidechain plugin in JUCE and C++

 🔍 I’m currently looking for backend or mobile roles